Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 About Dan Berger

-Berger earned both his JD and MBA from Temple University and began his career as an attorney before returning to real estate to pursue his passion for leading teams and building communities.
+Berger earned his JD and MBA from Temple University and began his career as an attorney before returning to real estate to pursue his passion for leading teams and building communities.

-Berger lives in Villanova with his wife, Ashly, and their two children, Isabella and Hudson.
+He lives in Villanova with his wife, Ashly, and their two children, Isabella and Hudson.
 He is passionate about mentoring the next generation, fostering meaningful relationships, and strengthening the Jewish community in Philadelphia and beyond.

 About Andrew L. Cherry